HIV and Specific Populations

 • Key Points

-• HIV can pass from a mother with HIV to her child during pregnancy, childbirth, or breastfeeding, called perinatal transmission of HIV.
+• Perinatal transmission: HIV can pass from a birthing parent with HIV to their child during pregnancy, childbirth, or breastfeeding, called perinatal transmission of HIV.
 In the United States, this is the most common way children under 13 years of age get HIV.
 Perinatal transmission of HIV is also called mother-to-child transmission of HIV.

-• Several factors affect HIV treatment in children and adolescents, including a child’s growth and development.
+• HIV treatment: Several factors affect HIV treatment in children, including a child’s growth and development.
 For example, because children grow at different rates, dosing of an HIV medicine may depend on a child’s weight rather than their age.

 • HIV youth